AdobeXD/plugin-samples/tutorials/how-to-export-a-rendition/index.md

 const fs = require("uxp").storage.localFileSystem;
 ```

 Now the `application` module and `localFileSystem` class are required in and ready to be used.
-These modules are required to invoke the file picker and export renditions.
+These modules are required to invoke the folder picker and export renditions.

-### 3. Invoke the file picker
+### 3. Invoke the folder picker

-Here, we'll use `uxp.storage.localFileSystem` (our `fs` constant) to invoke the file picker:
+Here, we'll use `uxp.storage.localFileSystem` (our `fs` constant) to invoke the folder picker:

 ```js
 const folder = await fs.getFolder();
 const file = await folder.createFile("rendition.png");
 ```

-This will invoke the default file picker for user to choose the save directory and create a file named `rendition.png`.
+This will invoke the default folder picker for user to choose the save directory and create a file named `rendition.png`.

 ### 4. Define your rendition settings